stefano-meschiari/dictr/README.md

 # `dict`: a dictionary class

-In R, the typical way to store dictionaries is to use *named lists*:
+In R, the typical way to represent dictionaries is to use *named lists*:

 ``` r
 my_dict <- list(color='blue', pattern='solid', width=3)